Phase 5Evaluation and Security·10 min read

 Phase 5 of 8

 Breakpoints let you pause agents at critical moments for human review.
+In production agent systems, some actions are too costly to let an LLM take unsupervised — breakpoints are how you keep a human in the loop at exactly those moments.
 This guide shows you how to strategically place and design effective breakpoints.

 Coming from Software Engineering?
 Agent breakpoints are analogous to debugger breakpoints and circuit breakers combined.
 Like a debugger breakpoint, they pause execution at a specific point so you can inspect state.
 Like a circuit breaker (Hystrix, Resilience4j), they prevent cascading failures by stopping execution when conditions are met.
 The strategic question — "where do I place breakpoints?" — is the same as choosing where to put health checks and monitoring alerts in a production system.